nikodem-wrona/aoc/README.md

-# advent-of-code-2022
+# aoc
-Advent Of Code 2022 all in Golang
+Advent Of Code all in Rust